ScottLogic/blog/_posts/2024-09-03-sustainable-agile.md

 ## If you are the Product Owner

-As a product owner, you are already responsible for defining the product’s features, liaising with stakeholders, and prioritising the backlog.
+As a Product Owner, you are already responsible for defining the product’s features, liaising with stakeholders, and prioritising the backlog.

 - *Feature Prioritization*: Try to prioritize features that reduce the product's environmental footprint, such as optimising code efficiency or reducing server load.
 Remember, there are often multiple advantages to these features, making the cost of running the software lower and potentially more secure as well as reducing their carbon footprint.
 Look for these synergies and go for those features first.
 - *Estimation*: Encourage team members to incorporate sustainable considerations into their estimates.
-Help them to carve out time to craft high quality software – remember, doing so can help reduce your running costs and total cost of ownership by keeping systems well designed and efficient.
+Help them to carve out time to craft high quality software – by doing so, you can help reduce your running costs and the total cost of ownership of the system, by allowing time to keep systems well designed and efficient.
 - *Lifecycle Thinking*: Consider the entire product lifecycle, focusing on features that enhance durability and reduce waste.

 You can integrate the sustainability metrics discussed above into decision-making, ensuring that carbon reduction is a key factor in planning and prioritization.
 For example, if you had a user story to use a smaller cloud appliance, or even eliminate it entirely, prioritising it would reflect in the cloud emissions metrics.